JackDanna/FogentRoleplayTemplate/README.md

 Let's make a Chef vocation.

-Our Character has 1 STR, 1 RFX, and 0 INT.
+Our Character has 1 STR, 1 RFX, 0 INT, and 0 CHA.

 We set our Chef Vocation to Level 3, meaning we are an expert chef.